grip-on-software/visualization-site/README.md

 be set to "fake" values when only a portion of the final NGINX configuration is actually used, for example when some resources are not made available.
-The configuration values should still be set to valid domain names so that they can be used within the tests.
+The configuration values should still be set to valid domain names so that they can be used within the `docker-compose` network during the tests.